codepath/android_guides/Endless-Scrolling-with-AdapterViews-and-RecyclerView.md

+**NOTE**: This page is deprecated because Google recently released its own Paging library.
+See [[this guide|Paging-Library-Guide]] for more information.

 ## Overview

 A common application feature is to load automatically more items as the user scrolls through the items (aka infinite scroll).
 This is done by triggering a request for more data once the user crosses a threshold of remaining items before they've hit the end.